LangStream/documentation/configuration-resources/data-storage/opensearch.md

         index-name: "my-index-000"
 ```

-- `username` is the AWS Access Key.
+- `username` is the AWS Access Key
-- `password` is the AWS Secret Key.
+- `password` is the AWS Secret Key
 - `host` is the endpoint provided by AWS. e.g. for AWS OpenSearch serverless it looks like this: xxxx.<region>.aoss.amazonaws.com
 - `region` is the AWS region.
-It has to match with the one used in the endpoint.
+It has to match with the one used in the endpoint

 #### Declare an index as asset

-To bind the application startup to the OpenSearch index creation, you need to use the `opensearch-index` asset type.
+To bind the application to the OpenSearch index creation at startup, you must use the `opensearch-index` asset type.

 You can configure `settings` and `mappings` as you prefer.
 Other configuration fields are not supported.